Intermediate Accounting

 1. From incoming vehicles to receiving/storage

-2. From storage to
+2. From storage to point of use

 3. From one work center to the next storage